dnhkng/GlaDOS/README.md

  - The another aim of the project is to minimise dependencies, so this can run on contrained hardware.
 That means no PyTorch or other large packages.
  - As I want to fully understand the system, I have removed large amount of redirection: that means extracting and rewriting code. i.e. as GLaDOS only speaks English, I have rewritten the wrapper around [espeak](https://espeak.sourceforge.net/) and the entire Text-to-Speech subsystem is about 500 LOC and has only 3 dependencies: numpy, onnxruntime, and sounddevice.

+## Hardware System
+This will be based or servo- and stepper-motors.
+3D printable STL will be provided to create GlaDOS's body, and she will be given a set of animations to express herself.
+The vision system will allow her to track and turn towards people and things of interest.

 ## Installation Instruction
 If you want to install the TTS Engine on your machine, please follow the steps